Get started with the Java SDK

 Add the following to your pom.xml file.

-This has been configured to install the latest version of each dependency.
+The following example installs the latest version of each dependency.
 To use a specific version, replace LATEST with the version number.

 <properties>